Reliable Air Quality Testing Services in Toronto ON

-For over 30 years, Fisher Engineering Limited has assisted countless clients from Toronto and across Ontario with various indoor air quality concerns.
+For over 30 years, Fisher Engineering Limited has assisted countless clients with air quality testing in Toronto, ON with various indoor air quality concerns.
 We’re equipped with a wide range of cutting-edge technologies to detect and address hazardous materials and contaminants in your home or business.

 We specialize in addressing indoor air quality concerns such as mould, asbestos, and other hazardous materials and provide you with the best solutions to your problem to help you breathe easy again.
 If you are thinking of calling professionals to test the air quality of your residential or commercial property in Toronto, reach out to our team at Fisher Engineering Limited today.

 Read our blogs to stay updated with the industry’s latest trends and practices.

 The Harmful Effects of Mould and Asbestos on Your Health

 Mould and disturbed asbestos fibres are two common pollutants that affect indoor air quality, and they can go overlooked for years before anyone notices.

 Due to its cheap and fire-resistant properties, asbestos has been used in construction and manufacturing for a long time.
 However, once the negative health effects of asbestos were discovered, most countries banned it.
 Asbestos has been banned from use in Canada since the early 1980s, but its legacy continues to haunt us today.